uswitch/kiam/README.md

 When your process starts an AWS SDK library will normally use a chain of credential providers (environment variables, instance metadata, config files etc.) to determine which credentials to use. kiam intercepts the metadata requests and uses the [Security Token Service](http://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html) to retrieve temporary role credentials.

 ## Deploying to Kubernetes
 Please see the `deploy` directory for example manifests for deploying to Kubernetes.

 TLS assets must be created to mutually authenticate the agents and server processes; notes are in [docs/TLS.md]([docs/TLS.md]).

+Please also make note of how to configure IAM in your AWS account; notes in [docs/IAM.md]([docs/IAM.md]).

 ## How it Works
 Kiam is split into two processes that run independently.